TomGeorge1234/DeepLearningTurbulence/README.md

 # DeepLearningTurbulence

 I use deep convolutional neural networks to predict eddy heat fluxes in turbulent ocean flows.
-This work was published in Nature Communications and can be found here: https://www.nature.com/articles/s41467-020-20779-9.
+This work was completed for my Summer Undergraduate Research Fellowship (SURF) in 2018 under Prof. Andrew Thompson and Prof. Georgy Manucharyan and was eventually published.
+It can be found here: https://www.nature.com/articles/s41467-020-20779-9.

 First, we simulate a two-layer ocean dominated by quasigeostrophic turbulence.
 Shown are the sea surface height (SSH) anomaly and potential vorticity fields of the upper layer only.